 Travelers wanting to keep their costs low will enjoy this short but active five-day tour.
 Staying on Santa Cruz Island, you'll take tours to some of the highlights, such as the unmissable Charles Darwin Research Station, and a boat tour where you can snorkel with sea turtles if you wish.
 There's also plenty of downtime scheduled, so choose your own activities that suit your interests: chill out on a beach, visit enormous Galapagos tortoises, and more.

-Spend two magical weeks island-hopping around the Galapagos—home to incredibly unique nature!
-Start at San Cristobal Island, where you'll observe sea lions, go snorkeling, and make day trips to meet endemic wildlife.
-You'll then fly to Isabela to swim next to iguanas and sea turtles, hike a volcano, and enjoy beach days.
-The trip ends in Santa Cruz Island, whose giant tortoise residents you'll have the pleasure of meeting.
+Spend two magical weeks island-hopping around the Galapagos on this highlights tour of the archipelago.
+Start at San Cristobal Island, where you'll observe sea lions, go snorkeling, and hike to see rare birds in their natural habitats.
+Then you'll head to Isabela Island to swim next to iguanas and sea turtles, hike a volcano, and relax on the beach.
+The trip ends on Santa Cruz Island, where you'll get up close with giant tortoise residents and learn about conservation efforts in the region.

 The Galapagos Islands are one of the world's biggest ecological hotspots, with some of the highest percentages of endemic species and dozens of uninhabited islands.
 You'll spend two weeks exploring the biggest islands to see major landmarks—like the Charles Darwin Research Station and Sierra Negra Volcano—while also spending time on some less-known destinations, experiencing the truly remote nature of the rocky archipelago.